MahanBalooei/eukaryotic-signal-peptide-prediction/README.md

 # LB2_project_Group_7
+## Project Overview: Eukaryotic Signal Peptide Dataset Collection
+This project focuses on curating a high-quality, balanced dataset for signal peptide (SP) prediction in eukaryotic proteins.
+By leveraging UniProt data, we collect preliminary positive and negative examples based on strict experimental evidence criteria.
+The resulting datasets are formatted for downstream machine learning applications in bioinformatics.

 # "The summarize table of dataset for analysis"

 We retrieve data from UniProt and process it in Google Colab to obtain both total and filtered results: